nautobot/nautobot/nautobot/docs/development/core/getting-started.md

 #### Using Docker with Invoke

-+/- 2.0.7
++/- 2.1.2
-    The docker dev environment creates a superuser account by default with the username and password "admin".
+    The Docker dev environment creates a superuser account by default with the username and password "admin".
 To disable this behavior, you must set the environment variable `NAUTOBOT_CREATE_SUPERUSER=false` using an [override file](./docker-compose-advanced-use-cases.md#docker-compose-overrides).

 A development environment can be easily started up from the root of the project using the following commands: